Skip to main content

 Merle Taylor: Maven of Morse Code

 When this Manitoba farm girl joined the Royal Canadian Air Force, she proved to be such a whiz at Morse Code that she was assigned to instruct the air crews.
-Now almost ninety-three, Merle Taylor still practices her dots and dashes every day, claiming that Morse Code keeps her mind sharp.
+Merle Taylor still practices her dots and dashes every day, claiming that Morse Code keeps her mind sharp.

 Note: Merle Taylor passed away on April 22, 2021 at the age of 97 years.
 It was my honour to know her and be inspired by her.
 Rest in Peace, Merle Taylor.